Pertussis in Pregnant Women Vaccination Programme

 The Calculating Quality Reporting Service (CQRS) user guides describe how to participate, manually enter and declare achievement for this service.
 Activity and achievement should be recorded monthly.

-Pneumococcal Polysaccharide Vaccination (PPV) Programme
+Pneumococcal Polysaccharide Vaccination (PPV) Vaccination Programme

 Purpose and outline